 Here’s a rule of thumb: Keep your router around three feet away from other devices.
 Avoid TV sets, baby monitors, car alarms, kitchen appliances, cordless phones and other Bluetooth-enabled devices.

 You need to keep your router far away from the microwave.
 It emits a powerful 2.4GHz signal — which may be the same as a wireless router.
 (For reference, routers use either 2.4 GHz or 5 GHz.
 Some use both.)

 Bonus: What you do online is your business.
 Keep it that way.

 Big Tech companies are supposed to safely handle our personal online data, but now they’re getting into the political game.
 If you don’t want to be part of it, make sure what you do online is your business.
 That’s why Kim uses and recommends our sponsor, ExpressVPN.

-Companies match your internet activity to your identity or location by using your public IP address, but with ExpressVPN, no one can see your IP address.
+Companies match your internet activity to your identity or location using your public IP address, but with ExpressVPN, no one can see your IP address.
 The best part?
-You connect with just one click and ExpressVPN won’t slow you down.
+You connect with just one click, and ExpressVPN won’t slow you down.